Curtis Publishing Company

 The Curtis Publishing Company, founded in 1891 in Philadelphia, Pennsylvania, became one of the largest and most influential publishers in the United States during the early 20th century.
 The company's publications included the Ladies' Home Journal and The Saturday Evening Post, The American Home, Holiday, Jack & Jill, and Country Gentleman.

 In the 1940s, Curtis also had a comic book imprint, Novelty Press.
 The company declined in the later 20th century, and its publications were sold or discontinued.
 It now exists as Curtis Licensing, which licenses images of and from Curtis magazine covers and artwork.

 History

+19th century

-The Curtis Publishing Company was founded in 1891 by publisher Cyrus H. K. Curtis, who published the People's Ledger, a news magazine he had begun in Boston in 1872 and moved to Philadelphia in 1876.
-The city was already a major publishing center.
-Curtis also established the Tribune and Farmer in 1879.
-From a brief women's supplement, his wife, Louisa Knapp Curtis, developed a women's section and the Ladies' Home Journal, which she edited from 1883 to 1889.
+The Curtis Publishing Company was founded in 1891 by publisher Cyrus H. K. Curtis, who published the People's Ledger, a news magazine he launched in Boston in 1872, and then moved to Philadelphia, which was a major publishing center in the nation, four years later, in 1876.
+Curtis established the Tribune and Farmer in 1879.
+Curtis' wife, Louisa Knapp Curtis, developed a women's section to the magazine and the Ladies' Home Journal, which she edited from 1883 to 1889, all of which became part of Curtis Publishing Company.

-Curtis made these publications part of his new company.
-Curtis bought the Saturday Evening Post for $1000 in 1897 and developed it as one of the nation's most popular periodicals.
-The magazine had its roots in Ben Franklin's Pennsylvania Gazette and went as far back as 1728.
-When Curtis took over the Post it had a subscription base of 2,000.
-The base was over 1 million by 1906 and by 1960 was over six million.
+In 1897, Curtis bought The Saturday Evening Post for $1000, and developed it into one of the nation's most popular periodicals.

+The magazine had its roots in Benjamin Franklin's Pennsylvania Gazette, which went back to 1728.
+When Curtis took over the Post, it had a subscription base of 2,000.
+The base was over one million by 1906 and by 1960 was over six million.
 Editor George Horace Lorimer brought in top writers and illustrators and helped usher in "American's Golden Age of Illustration."
 Artists such as Norman Rockwell were featured as well as J. C. Leyendecker, John Clymer, Stevan Dohanos, Sarah Stilwell-Weber, and John La Gatta.

+20th century

 Curtis Publishing created a market research division in 1911 under Charles Coolidge Parlin.
 The goal of the division was to understand their customers and was one of the first market research firms.

 Curtis reported record earnings of $21 million on $84 million in revenue in 1929.

 Curtis spun off their market research division, National Analysts, as an independent organization to provide market research services to business and government.

 In 1946, Curtis Publishing launched Holiday magazine, focusing on travel and photo essays.